QuirkyCort/stepper_wheels/README.md

 ## Register Map
 Unlike most I2C memory device where each register address maps to a single byte, this controller maps each address to a variable number of bytes.
+Examples...

-Eg. 0x0 is a UInt8 * 3 (3 bytes) address.
+* 0x00 is a UInt8 * 3 (3 bytes) address.
 You'll need to read / write 3 bytes at a time when using this address.
 Each byte is a UInt8 value.

-Eg. 0x41 is a Int16 (2 bytes) address.
+* 0x41 is a Int16 (2 bytes) address.
 You'll need to read / write 2 bytes at a time when using this address.
 If you read 0x42, you will NOT get the higher or lower byte of 0x41.

 ### Version (0x00) (UInt8 * 3) (Read-Only)